Archive \ Volume.15 2024 Issue 3

 13. Salem V, AlHusseini N, Abdul Razack HI, Naoum A, Sims OT, Alqahtani SA.
 Prevalence, risk factors, and interventions for obesity in Saudi Arabia: A systematic review.
 Obes Rev. 2022;23(7):e13448.

 14. World Health Organization.
-Global health risks: mortality and burden of disease attributable to selected major risks.
+Global health risks: Mortality and burden of disease attributable to selected major risks.
 2009.
 Available from: https://apps.who.int/iris/handle/10665/44203

 15. Guthold R, Stevens GA, Riley LM, Bull FC.
-Worldwide trends in insufficient physical activity from 2001 to 2016: a pooled analysis of 358 population-based surveys with 1·9 million participants.
+Worldwide trends in insufficient physical activity from 2001 to 2016: A pooled analysis of 358 population-based surveys with 1·9 million participants.
 Lancet Glob Health.
 2018;6(10):e1077-86.

 16. General Authority of Statistics.
 Household Sports Practice Survey 2019.
 Available from: https://www.stats.gov.sa/sites/default/files/household_sports_practice_survey_2019_ar.pdf